-The daemon is now collecting events which are being generated by the app program from the tracepoints we inserted in "Using Tracepoints" on page 3-33.
+The daemon is now collecting events which are being generated by the app program from the tracepoints we inserted in "Using Tracepoints" on page 3-39.

-In the Daemons panel, the counts in the Logged and Buffer columns will begin to change.
+In the Daemons panel, the count of events shown in the Buffer column will begin to change.